 Let’s look at one of these, the VOD business.
 25-years ago, it had its own Level-5 hype of “any movie, anytime, anywhere”.
 In many ways, technology was the easy thing (well, not really).
 But, even if the technology had been perfected 25-years or even 20-years ago, the Level 5 vision couldn’t have been implemented because of business reasons.

 For example, the content owners didn’t necessarily have rights from the various talent to distribute content in an on-demand setting.
 It took a while for them to rewrite agreements for an on-demand world.
 Of course, it wasn’t always worth it to go back and get on-demand rights for older content as the legal fees couldn’t be justified.
 This was particularly true in the early days when there were not that many eyeballs.

 Further, on the distribution side, the studios and content owners had a spider web of content agreements that maximized their profit by windowing the content (i.e. studio release, premium channels, cable, broadcast, etc.).
 They had to carve out an on-demand channel as a new distribution channel that grew their pie, while not upsetting any of their existing distributors.
 This literally took a couple of decades.

-Finally, the content had to be delivered securely (content owners had grave concerns about piracy) and with high-quality (Kevin Costner wouldn’t want Buffaloes that skipped because of poor digital encoding).
-Of course to do all that in the early days was expensive from the cable distributor’s standpoint, as meant expensive storage and bandwidth.
+Finally, the content had to be delivered securely (content owners had grave concerns about piracy) and with high quality (Kevin Costner wouldn’t want Buffaloes that skipped because of poor digital encoding).
+Of course to do all that in the early days was expensive from the cable distributor’s standpoint, as it meant expensive storage and bandwidth.